Justin Time Records

 Justin Time Records is a Canadian record company and independent record label founded in Montreal by Jim West.
 It was established in 1983 and specialises in jazz and blues.

-Although Justin Time initially recorded Canadian musicians such as Oliver Jones, Ranee Lee and Diana Krall, it grew to include Americans such as David Murray and the World Saxophone Quartet.
-Its catalogue also includes Paul Bley, Jeri Brown, and D. D. Jackson.
+Although Justin Time initially recorded Canadian musicians such as Oliver Jones, Ranee Lee, and Diana Krall, it grew to include Americans like David Murray and the World Saxophone Quartet.
+Paul Bley, Jeri Brown, and D. D. Jackson are also artists in its catalogue.